woocommerce/qit-documentation/docs/authenticating.md

 For the QIT dashboard:

-- Log in wot WooCommerce.com with your vendor account.
+- Log in to WooCommerce.com with your vendor account.
 - Click on `Vendor Dashboard` button to be taken to your vendor dashboard, which can be found on the My Account page once you've logged in:

 ![go-to-dashboard](dashboard/_media/go-to-dashboard.png ":size=50%")